What is the Scholarship of Teaching and Learning (SoTL)?

 - To provide faculty with the time, incentive, and structure to make significant changes to their teaching practices

 - To support Durham Tech’s first strategic theme “Champion learning, success, completion, and transfer,” and specifically Goal #3: “Students will experience excellent, consistent teaching in a variety of learning environments.”
 SoTL aims to encourage and reward excellent teaching from the college’s faculty.
 SoTL supports faculty in developing new skills, knowledge, and abilities to provide even better teaching and learning.

 - To support Durham Tech’s third strategic theme “Position Durham Tech as a first choice,” and specifically Goal #9: “Employees will choose Durham Tech first because we create and sustain a great college working environment.”
 SoTL is designed to contribute to a great working environment by offering a structure through which instructors can refine their professional skills.

 What are the criteria for participation?

-Eligible participants have been continuously employed at Durham Tech for at least three years.
+Eligible participants are full-time faculty who have been continuously employed at Durham Tech for at least two years or part-time faculty who have been continuously employed at Durham Tech for at least two semesters.
 Faculty must not only submit an application but also have their supervisor submit a recommendation form indicating support for the applicant and the proposed SoTL project.